-Making Sweet Red Bean Paste (Anko) from scratch is easier than you think.
-You only need azuki beans, sugar, water, and salt.
-In this recipe, I‘ll show you how to make Tsubuan (chunky paste) and Koshian (fine paste) so you can make delicious Japanese sweets at home.
+Making Sweet Red Bean Paste (Anko) from scratch is easier than you think!
+You only need 4 ingredients for this recipe.
+I‘ll show you how to make tsubuan (chunky paste) and koshian (fine paste) so you can make delicious Japanese sweets at home.

 Do you love Japanese sweets and desserts?
 If you’re like me who enjoy eating them all, then it’s time to make Anko (餡子) aka sweet red bean paste!
 It is the most basic and favorable filling in traditional Japanese confectionery and pastry.